cmkobel/CompareM2/README.md

 assemblycomparator2 will then create a sub-directory containing a plethora of analyses.

 #### Some useful commands
   - Execute a 'dry run'.
-That is, show the jobs which will run, without triggering the computation.
+That is, show the jobs which will run, without triggering the computation:

     `assemblycomparator2_slurm -n`